 – Proverbs 2:6 (ESV)

-Wisdom is not self-made.
-It comes from God.
+Wisdom is a gift from God, not something we make for ourselves.
 When you read Scripture, pray honestly, and listen to wise people around you, you are receiving from His mouth.

 Verses About Knowledge and Understanding